Books BOOKS

 “Let me know when you have made arrangements.
 I will send a cart to your fletcher to fetch them, as well as to render payment.
 Any other questions?”

 The men voiced nothing further.
-Christina provided directions to der Greif’s moorage and counted out the archers’ advancements, handing them to Alan for further disbursement before bidding them farewell and beginning to cross the field back to where Pearl was tethered.
+Christina provided directions to Der Greif’s moorage and counted out the archers’ advancements, handing them to Alan for further disbursement before bidding them farewell and beginning to cross the field back to where Pearl was tethered.
 After a few paces, she stopped and took a longing glance back at the Palace of Westminster.

 If only Cecily would appear.
 Seeing her, even from a distance would make my happiness with this day complete.